 While the free software movement focuses on the political and moral issue of proprietary software as an evil to society, the open source community focuses more on the ability to share source code.
 This ideally needs to be done in a manner that achieves the goals of providing no-cost software with allowed distribution and the ability to change it to meet the user’s requirements.
 The key advantages from a software development standpoint are that with the source code available for the software, any interested developer can look it over and potentially find and fix bugs, provide enhancements or re-use the code in their own projects massively reducing development time and cost.

 Over time, a number of licensing agreements have been devised to protect open source software from being misused, such as the source being taken and included in proprietary software.
 Most licensing agreements share common themes, such that when distributed as a compiled binary, the software should inform the user how to get a copy of the source code.
 The use of any source code must be accompanied by a disclaimer, as well as information about the open source agreement that the code came under.

-Some licenses insist that any derivative works must also be released as open source software, so using some open source software in your own project would enforce you to release as open source.
-Whereas others just dictate that the source code used must be available as open source allowing the a proprietary project to make use of open source software yet still be charged for and have the additional software developed kept private.
+Some licenses insist that any derivative works must also be released as open source software, so using some open sourced software in your own project would enforce you to release as open sourced also.
+Whereas others just dictate that the source code used must be available as open source allowing the proprietary project to make use of open source software yet still be charged for and have the additional software developed kept private.

 In general, open source software encourages collaboration and sharing.
 Enabling developers to concentrate on building upon the building blocks that other developers have put together.
 This means that as a whole everyone should benefit from better software as developers can concentrate on improving what’s already there and adding value in new features and projects.